Frances Mary Burke: Biography

 Frances Mary Burke was born in Spotswood, Victoria on 10 January 1904.
 She was the youngest of three children of Francis Henry Burke, tailor's presser, and his wife Frances Veronica, née Brown, a former tailoress.
 Before taking up the opportunity to train in art and design, Burke had been a nurse at Mount St Evin's and Homoeopathic hospitals, qualifying as a registered nurse in 1927.
-By the early 1930s she was living with fellow nurse Frances Mary (Fabie) Chamberlain who was to remain her life partner.
+By the early 1930s she was living with fellow nurse Frances Mary (Fabie) Chamberlin who was to remain her life partner and business partner.

 A small inheritance on the early death of her mother enabled Burke to leave her nursing vocation and follow her passion for art.
 Burke studied art at the National Gallery of Victoria school of drawing and at the Melbourne Technical College (now Royal Melbourne Institute of Technology).
 Michael O'Connell was a great influence and he encouraged her enthusiasm for fabric printing.
 Burke was awarded scholarships in 1934, 1935 and 1936.
 In 1936 she attended George Bell’s art school, training with Russell Drysdale, Peter Purves Smith and life-long friend Maie Casey, later Baroness Casey and Vicereine of Bengal.
 Burke had gone on to design some of her first patterns after viewing the artworks of Margaret Preston at the Museum of Victoria.

 Her design career started while she was still a student when she showed Pierre Fornari, fashion director of Georges, a prestigious department store in Melbourne, some of her designs..He had expressed his dissatisfaction with the 'lack of fashion textiles produced in Australia with an Australian character'.
 He was impressed with her original Australian-themed designs influenced by Australian artefacts she had seen in museums, and Fornari commissioned her to designs fabrics suitable for clothing for the fast emerging demand casual wear.
 Burke founded Burway Prints which specialised in print fabrics with fellow Melbourne Technical College graduate Maurice Holloway.
 While Burke designed, Holloway took charge of printing.
 Burway Prints was Australia’s first registered textile screen printmaking business.

 As early as 1938 her designs were being acknowledged as "an inspiration to all lovers of Australia nature".
 The Melbourne Age social column described her designs, on show at the 1938 Arts and Crafts exhibition.
 Designs included the use of 'the vivid red waratah, a flower that adapts itself very well to the conventional designs, the banksia (or bottle brush), West Australian flannel flowers and the wattle in some most original patterns'.
 The writer concluded that the designs were "distinct and unusual" and advocated readers to support Australian designs and to consider putting "native designs" in domestic interiors, especially when they were so attractive.